Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 Once we have a bunch of random guesses, we compare each member to the target image, pixel-by-pixel, to determine their likeness to the target.
 This _measure of likeness_ is what we refer to as their _fitness_, and will be determined by how close each pixel is to the correct grayscale value.

 Based on their fitness, _parent_ members are then chosen and combined to create a new _child_ member in a process called _crossover_.
-The way we select and crossover parent members is by using _selection_ and _crossover_ functions, which we'll go into more detail about later along with _mutation_ functions, which mirrors the biological process of genetic mutation by injecting random changes into the child member.
+The way we select and crossover parent members is by using _selection_ and _crossover_ functions, which we'll go into more detail about later along with _mutation_ functions, which mirror the biological process of genetic mutation by injecting random changes into the child member.
 Together, these functions are called the _genetic operators_.
 The exact implementation of these operators is perhaps the most important part of developing an evolutionary algorithm, and we'll spend a lot of time on them later.
 If you're familiar with machine learning, you can think of the genetic operators as _hyperparameters_.

 And, just like in biological systems, the process of parent selection, child creation, and mutation repeats and repeats until we have enough new members to fill a new _population_.
-If any of the new members meet the criteria, we're done!
+If any of the new members meet our objective, we're done!
 Otherwise, we'll repeat this entire process, known as a _generation_, until we find a member that meets the objective, or we otherwise get close enough.

 An evolutionary algorithm configured in this way is called a _genetic algorithm_.
 There are other types of evolutionary algorithms, but they all share a similar recursive structure, shown here in pseudocode: